Kaltsoon/data-management-and-databases/exercises/sql-transaction-exercises.md

 1. Explain shortly why a DBMS should provide proper transaction management services.
 2. What are the ACID properties?
 Provide two examples illustrating problems that could occur if one or more of these properties were not enforced.
+3. What is the purpose of transaction's isolation level?
-3. How do the transaction isolation levels `READ COMMITTED` and `REPEATABLE READ` differ from each other?
+4. How do the transaction isolation levels `READ COMMITTED`, `REPEATABLE READ` and `SERIALIZABLE` differ from each other?
 Refer to your experiences on the previous tasks.

-## Task 14

-You are a Database Developer implementing a feature to an online store, which allows a customer to place an order on a product.
-Placing an order requires the following steps:

-1. Check that the product is in stock.
-2. Reduce the inventory count by 1.
-3. Create a new order record.
-4. Process the customer's payment.
-5. Generate an invoice and confirmation number.

-Your fellow Database Developer is convinced that the feature doesn't require a database transaction.
-Convince your colleague otherwise by providing possible problems that can occur in this case without the proper use of database transactions.